 Monitor Prometheus metrics with New Relic

-If you don’t have a New Relic account yet, sign up now and start monitoring your Prometheus metrics today.
-Sign up for the forever free tier of New Relic to get started, then take a deeper dive into New Relic’s Prometheus documentation.
+If you don’t have a New Relic account yet, sign up now for the forever free tier and start monitoring your Prometheus metrics today.
+Then, take a deeper dive into New Relic’s Prometheus documentation.

 - Send your Prometheus data to New Relic